Abbie Chatfield reveals the surprising amount of money she made on The Bachelor

 Domenica says the contestants were paid "just enough" to get by on MAFS.

-Tina BurkeTina Burke is the Digital Lead for WHO, obsessed with all things pop culture, entertainment and lifestyle.
-When she’s not writing about the latest TV shows, you’ll find her aimlessly scrolling through TikTok.
+Tina BurkeTina Burke is the Digital Managing Editor of Entertainment at Are Media.
+She's obsessed with all things pop culture, entertainment and lifestyle.
+When she’s not talking about the latest TV shows, you’ll find her aimlessly scrolling through TikTok.